Human Predicament -- better commonsense required

 information prevents this generation from fully grasping the severity of its predicament.
 Limited thought processes allow this generation to believe that recycling, conserving, proper handling of toxic waste, carbon dioxide management and zero population growth will avert a bad destination when it won't.

 The cure for our predicament is rapid population decline.
 However, thought process limitations prevent us from seeing it.
-They also prevent us from taking the one child per family behavior that could implement it.
+They prevent us from implementing the rapid population decline behaviors that could implement it.

 2) Everything changing at once ------- simultaneity